daos-stack/daos/docs/admin/performance_tuning.md

 Upon receipt, the Agent populates a cache of responses indexed by NUMA affinity.
-Provided a client application has bound itself to a specific NUMA node and that NUMA node has a network device associated with it, the DAOS Agent will provide a GetAttachInfo response with a network interface corresponding to the client's NUMA node.
+Provided a client application has bound itself to a specific NUMA node and that NUMA node has a network device associated with it; the DAOS Agent will provide a GetAttachInfo response with a network interface corresponding to the client's NUMA node.